composewell/streamly/docs/Developer/Benchmarks.md

 There are two ways to find problematic code:

-1. Run performance benchmarks using `bench.sh`, select the benchmarks that are taking more than expected time.
+1. Run performance benchmarks using `bench-runner`, select the benchmarks that are taking more than expected time.
-2. When making a new change, compare with the baseline and select benchmarks with the most regression reported by `bench.sh`.
+2. When making a new change, compare with the baseline and select benchmarks with the most regression reported by `bench-runner`.

 Number of allocations are the most stable measure that do not vary from run to run. `cpuTime` and `bytesCopied` may vary.
 When comparing two